 In these situations, having an attorney on your side can give you the information you need to fight for your benefits.
 A lawyer can help you file a workers compensation claim to ensure that you receive important benefits and do not make any errors in the paperwork that put your claim at risk for rejection.

-If your company’s insurance provider rejects your claim, a workers compensation lawyer can work with you to appeal the denial.
+If your company’s insurance provider rejects your claim, a South Carolina workers comp lawyer can work with you to appeal the denial.
 Insurance providers must provide a reason as to why your claim was denied and give you information about the appeals process.
 A workers compensation lawyer can defend your right to benefits and medical care if your provider denies your initial claim.

 Attorneys can assist your case in a number of ways that you might not even consider.
 For example, though workers compensation protects employers from lawsuits made by employees who suffer injuries at work, some circumstances may allow an injured employee to sue an employer or a third party, such as a contractor or non-employee.
 A third party lawsuit, if warranted, can offer more compensation for lost wages and pain and suffering.
 An attorney can tell you when your condition entitles you to sue outside of workers compensation.

 Talk To Our Injury Attorneys For Advice About Workers Compensation

 If you were hurt on the job, we invite you to speak with our injury lawyers with offices in Rock Hill, Beaufort** and Columbia to find out everything you need to know about workers compensation in South Carolina.
 Our principle workers comp attorney is also licensed in North Carolina and represents clients in Charlotte, Gastonia and the surrounding areas.

 Of course, if your workers compensation claim does not require attorney assistance, we will let you know.
 Call us today at (866) 783-9278 for free attorney advice about workers compensation.